flowagility/streaming/README.md

 - `__ping__` - message to check the connection with the server and to keep connection open.
 Should be sent with the interval of less than 60 seconds.
 Platform will response with the message `__pong__`
 - `streaming_data` - message to be sent at any moment to receive the JSON message with the current data on the run and playset.

-All responses are generated and broadcasted when run/playset information was changed on the Platform.
+All other JSON messages from the platform are generated and broadcasted when run/playset information was changed on the Platform.

 ## JSON Messages